leobudima/elogii-blog/content/how-to-improve-last-mile-delivery-in-2021.md

 Instead of dispatching drivers manually, the software connects the main control dashboard to a delivery driver app.

-The app is located on the drivers phone, which they can access in the field.
+The app is located on the drivers' phone, which they can access in the field.

 So instead of printing out fixed routes and schedules, the drivers use the app to access all the information.